silas-stuart/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14.Change current group to another group
-15.Change the owner to a certain user from a certain user 16.Write a script that changes the owner and the group owner
+15.Change the owner to a certain user from a certain user 16.Write a script that changes the owner and the group owner 17.Write a script that changes the owner of the file to another file and only if it is owned by specific user